States mandating accrued paid leave

 - Which employers must comply, and which employees can accrue and take paid leave, including any special exceptions for employees covered by a collective bargaining agreement (CBA)

 - How much paid leave employees can accumulate, use and carry over from one year to the next

-- Whether employers may front-load or credit total annual paid leave at the start of each year and avoid the need to track hourly accruals or provide year-end carryovers
+- Whether employers can front-load — or credit at the start of each year — all paid leave up to the annual cap and avoid the need to track hourly accruals and provide year-end carryovers

 - What reasons — in addition to an employee’s own illness — justify the use of accrued paid leave

-- What notice or documentation employers can require, and what information about the paid leave entitlement employers must provide to employees
+- What absence notices or documentation employers can require, and what information about the mandate employers must provide to employees

 - What protections — in addition to job protections — apply to employees who exercise their rights to accrued paid leave